dougcahl/lera_DP_testdata_wera/README.md

 # forked for WERA systems
-Edit the radar_header.m in /Site_gtn_config/ in lines 42 and 74 to point towards the correct directories (full paths) Run HFR_DP_master_LERA_gtn.m in lera_DPd to process data two timeseries in /Site_gtn_ts/ are included for example data.
+The two timeseries in /Site_gtn_ts/ are included for example data produced by https://github.com/dougcahl/wera_raw_to_ts.
 One is produced from a .RAW file and the other from a .SORT file.
 The forked lera_DPd will automatically process either of these formats.
 Dec.
 2019 -- Douglas Cahl, dcahl@geol.sc.edu